sisiwei/argyle/README.md

 - PDF of Emoji Cards
 - PDF of Comment Cards
 - PDF of Badges
-- PDF of Player Instructions
+- PDF of "How to Play"
 - PDF of Status Overlays
 	- Take time off notice
 	- Please register notice